-Dr. Maria Patrice Amon is a Director, Producer, Scholar, and artistic leader.
+Maria Patrice Amon (she/her) is a Stage Director and artistic leader.

 My path to theatre has been unique: I come from a trajectory set by both the hard work of my family and an accident of fate.
 My brother was in a near-fatal drunk driving accident when we started high school and I decided to become a lawyer and judge to spare others from feeling the marginalization that I felt in the law.
 I quickly discovered that legal practice was not my fit--I wanted to tell stories that empowered and discovered our shared humanity.
 I shifted to theatre because in theatre we have the tool to bring our nuanced and full depth of humanity to the stage, we move beyond marginalization through our shared storytelling.